applicaster/zapp-player-plugin-brightcove/README.md

 ## Code of Conduct

-Please make sure to follow Applicaster's code of conduct: https://developer-zapp.applicaster.com/Code-Of-Conduct.html
+Please make sure to follow our code of conduct: https://developer-zapp.applicaster.com/Code-Of-Conduct.html